webuild-consortium/webuild-github-policies/docs/01-github-policies-and-guidelines.md

 5. Escalate to WP/Group lead

 **For Policy Questions:**

 1. Review this documentation
 2. Contact your WP/Group lead
 3. Reach out to Technical Coordinator

 **Communication Channels:**

 - GitHub Issues (for technical questions)
-- Consortium internal channels (for policy/administrative questions)
+- Consortium internal channels (for policy and administrative questions)
 - Note: Additional support channels (e.g., Slack) may be established as needed

 ### 13.2 Training and Onboarding